A compiled and categorised list of Cover4Cycles most frequently asked questions

 Yes, age limits do apply depending on the type of cover you want to purchase.

-To purchase a standard policy, you must be between 18 and 84 years old inclusive.
+To purchase a policy, you must be between age 18 and 84 years old inclusive.

-To add Public Liability cover, you must be 16 to 84 years old.
+To add Public Liability cover, you must be between age between 18 to 84 years old.

-To add Personal Accident cover, you must be 16 to 69 years old.
+To add Personal Accident cover, you must be between age 18 and 69 years old.

 There are two ways you can pay for your bicycle insurance: